bitcraze/bitcraze-website/src/development/development-overview.md

 where you can suggest new features, report issues and find current issues that needs fixing.
 Apart from this we also host an [active forum](https://forum.bitcraze.io/) which is mostly used for support but can also start discussions.

-YOu can use the community to discuss your contributions and share your code with the community.
+You can use the community to discuss your contributions and share your code with the community.
 That is what it is all about in the open-source world!

  {% inline_button Community Contributions ; /development/contribute/ %}